 - Separate Venue – A separate venue is a quiet environment away from the main examination centre.
 The use of a separate venue is either to assist an individual learner or to prevent possible disturbance to others.

-- Special Equipment – The IEB must be notified of any specific equipment required.
+- Special Equipment – The examining body (e.g. IEB, DBE) must be notified of any specific equipment required.
 In circumstances where the use of specific equipment may distract others a separate venue may be requested.

-Concessions and accommodations are granted once learners have been assessed and show at least an average intellectual ability and a significant long term learning disability which will compromise examination performance.
+Concessions and accommodations are granted by the overseeing institution once individuals have been assessed and show at least an average intellectual ability and a significant long term learning disability which will compromise examination performance.

 Applications for Concessions and Accommodations need to be accompanied by the following documentation:

 - Psycho-Educational Assessment – A full psycho-educational assessment which thoroughly assesses the barrier to learning and a comprehensive clinical history is required.
 An educational assessment report completed within 6 months of the application must be submitted.